stoat-dev/stoat-action/docs/docs/intro.md

 Stoat consists of a [GitHub Application](https://github.com/apps/stoat-app) and a [GitHub Action](https://github.com/stoat-dev/stoat-action).

 The GitHub Action pushes data for a specific build to the Stoat servers.
 This data might be files produced as side effects of a build, such as code coverage reports, frontend component previews, or documentation pages.
-This data might also be any JSON blob, that may represent data such as test runtimes or any other values that are computed as part of the build.
+This data might also be any JSON blob that represents test runtime data or any other values that are computed as part of the build.

-The GitHub Application listens for any changes for a PR and the Stoat servers to render a static comment on every PR.
+The GitHub Application listens for any changes on a pull request, which the Stoat servers pass along to render a static comment on every
+PR.
 We call this a "static comment" because unlike some GitHub tools that create new comments on every change, Stoat creates a single comment and updates it as changes come in.